Buckeye Brain Aging Lab (B-BAL)

 Dr. Lindsey's lab studies human color vision.
 They use fMRI techniques to explore neurophysiological correlates of the high level representation of color appearance, categorization and memory.
 They are particularly interested in the role of language in mediating these representations.

-James Onate
+PI: James Onate

 The Multidisciplinary Opportunities for Movement Education & Science (MOvES) Lab is made up of a group of athletic trainers, engineers, and students who are exploring human movement.
 The MOvES Lab is directed by Dr. James Onate and works in conjunction with the Movement Analysis and Performance (MAP) Lab and the Human Performance Collaborative (HPC)